What is Insomnia?

 If you’re not sleeping well, it can affect many areas of your life.
 Insomnia can wreak havoc on your waking hours, making you feel continually tired and irritable as you struggle to get through the day.

-In this blog, sleep specialist Dr. Samit Malhotra of Sleep & Neuroscience Associates in Greenwich CT explains what insomnia is and how it can be treated.
+In this blog, our doctors in Greenwich CT explains what insomnia is and how it can be treated.

 What is insomnia?